 - If she invested $600 a month AND got a 10% rate of return, she’d have over $5,000,000

-- If she invested $600 and month, got a 10% rate of return, AND continued investing until the age of 65, Nancy would retire with 8 million dollars in investment funds.
+- If she invested $600 a month, got a 10% rate of return, AND continued investing until the age of 65, Nancy would retire with 8 million dollars in investment funds.

 The chart below shows some of the variations on different ways that Nancy and George might invest over time, along with the amount they’ll earn* when they retire at age 65.